DanWahlin/express-convention-routes/readme.md

         //Root directory where your server is running
         rootDirectory: __dirname,

+        //Root url of partial convention routes ('/api/ for instance')
+        rootDirectory: '/',

         //Do you want the created routes to be shown in the console?
         logRoutes: true